28 Days Later: Sequels

 A sequel, 28 Weeks Later, was released on 11 May 2007.
 Danny Boyle and Alex Garland took producing roles alongside Andrew Macdonald.
 The plot revolves around the arrival of American troops about seven months after the incidents in the original film, attempting to restore order and revitalise a nearly desolate Britain.
 The cast includes Robert Carlyle, Rose Byrne, Jeremy Renner, Imogen Poots, Harold Perrineau, Catherine McCormack, Mackintosh Muggleton and Idris Elba.

 A third film, 28 Years Later, was released on 20 June 2025, its development having been announced in January 2024.
 Danny Boyle had said in March 2007 that he would be interested in making a third film in the series, 28 Months Later.
 In 2019, he said "Alex Garland and I have a wonderful idea for the third part".
 28 Years Later is considered the first instalment in a potential trilogy, with Boyle directing the first film and Garland writing all three.
 With a planned $75 million budget per instalment, the duo will also produce the trilogy alongside the original producer Andrew Macdonald and former Fox Searchlight Pictures head Peter Rice.

+The fourth film, 28 Years Later: The Bone Temple, was directed by Nia DaCosta and filmed back-to-back with its predecessor.
+It premiered in the United Kingdom on 13 January 2026 as part of a double feature with 28 Years Later, followed by individual releases in the UK on 14 January and the United States on 16 January.
+The plot continues the narrative of the previous film and reintroduces the character portrayed by Cillian Murphy from 28 Days Later, setting up the fifth instalment of the franchise.

+Following the success of 28 Years Later and The Bone Temple, Sony confirmed that the third and final film of the planned 28 Years Later trilogy is in development, with Danny Boyle returning as director and Alex Garland writing.

 Comic books

 In 2007, Fox Atomic Comics, in association with HarperCollins, published 28 Days Later: The Aftermath, a graphic novel written by Steve Niles.
 The work serves as a tie-in to the films, depicting events surrounding the Rage virus outbreak and providing background that connects 28 Days Later with its sequel 28 Weeks Later.

 A separate monthly comic book series, also titled 28 Days Later, was launched in 2009 by Boom!
 Studios following the closure of Fox Atomic.
-The series continues the story of Selena, one of the film’s central characters, and explores her actions and whereabouts between the events of the two films.
+The series continues the story of Selena, one of the film's central characters, and explores her actions and whereabouts between the events of the two films.